Makel the hero as Raiders win first WPIAL team title in 31 years

 His pin of Marshall Adamson gave Waynesburg a 33-30 victory over Seneca Valley in the finals of the WPIAL Class AAA Team Tournament at Norwin High School on Saturday night.

-The Raiders qualified for the PIAA Team Tournament, which gets underway Monday with preliminary-round bouts, and won its first district title in 31 years.
+The Raiders qualified for the PIAA Team Tournament, which got underway Monday with preliminary-round bouts, and won its first district title in 31 years.

 As District 7 champions, Waynesburg bypasses the preliminary-round bouts and wrestles Thursday at the Giant Center in Hershey.